Keyframer: Empowering Animation Design using Large Language Models: Limitations and Future Work

 \section{Limitations and Future Work}

-A common user request shared by 7 of the 13 participants was to be able to edit the underlying illustration, which is not easily achieved with CSS alone.
-Not being able to edit the SVG itself prevents actions like adding new items to a scene, modifying the shape of objects, or re-grouping objects, which might limit a user's creativity, as described by EP11: ``There's not a lot of space for brainstorming because a lot of decisions were made, like the shape of the rocket or the font.''
+There are several limitations in what \system supports that could be expanded in future work.
+First, a common user request was to be able to edit the underlying illustration, which is not easily achieved with CSS alone.
+Not being able to edit the SVG prevents actions like adding new items to a scene or modifying the shape of objects, which may limit a user's creativity.
 However, while an earlier version of Keyframer enabled generating CSS \textit{and} SVG edits, it led to much longer response times and likelihood of exceeding token limitations because of the amount of code in the SVG itself.
-So while it might be ideal for users to be able to leverage the LLM to make changes to the illustration metadata directly, doing so can impact the performance of the system.
+So while it might be ideal for users to leverage the LLM to make changes to illustration metadata directly, doing so can impact system performance.

-We designed Keyframer to resemble the ChatGPT interface in which prompting happens sequentially and linearly.
-However, this linear representation was not necessarily representative of how some of our users approach animations.
-For example, EP12 stated that he would typically tune the movement of two items independently and simultaneously throughout the process of creating an animation.
-A non-linear representation may help users expecting to tweak and merge different animated elements together, as explored in related work \cite{angert2023spellburst, dang2023worldsmith}.

-Finally, many users wanted prompt-based interfaces alongside direct manipulation controls they are accustomed to in applications like After Effects.
-Users such as EP13 described how transform operations can be faster through direct manipulation (moving items to different places for individual keyframes), while more complex, non-translational animations might be easier through prompting.
-We imagine future AI-powered animation tools combining the affordances of direct manipulation with prompting for streamlining the definition and editing of animated properties.
+Combining direct manipulation with prompting, such as described in \cite{masson2024directgpt} and \citet{huang2024plantography}, may streamline the definition and editing of animated properties.
+For example, EP13 described how transforms may be faster through direct manipulation, while more complex animations might be easier through prompting.
+Further, future work could translate text-based CSS animation code to a visual timelines that may better coordination of timing between elements, such as that used in Chrome's Animations panel UI.\footnote{\url{https://developer.chrome.com/docs/devtools/css/animations/\#animations-ui}}

+We utilized GPT-4 as our underlying LLM because of its availability and performance at the time of our experiments, but new models may yield different prompting approaches.
+In particular, multimodal models are now generally available, but were not at the time of this work.
+We used SVG as our image format because of its text-driven nature and its feature of labeling layers with natural language strings, which worked well with the text-only LLM that we used in \system.
+Newer systems built on multimodal models could have far greater flexibility.

+Finally, further work is needed to understand prompting practices for more complex illustrations, such as those used in UI animations and transitions.
+Yet, we believe that animated 2D illustrations such as those used in our user studies are representative of many potential applications like animated album art, emojis, or user avatars.